Problem · Cross-border leadership

 What actually works.
 Split the seat.
 Keep the CMO.
 Build the US operating layer.

-This work fits inside a Market Entry Sprint (six to ten weeks for the structural rebuild and one corridor), a Cross-Border Build (three to six months, multi-channel US presence with US-resident operating layer), or a Group Partnership (monthly retainer, twelve-month minimum, where the firm wants ongoing US-resident operating partner without making a full US-CMO hire).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks for the structural rebuild and one corridor), a Cross-Border Marketing Build (three to six months, multi-channel US presence with US-resident operating layer), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, where GMA wants ongoing US-resident operating partner without making a full US-CMO hire).
+Public prices are not listed.
+GMA confirms fit, work needed, and sequence after the inquiry screening.

 Before rebuild (single seat from home)After rebuild (split seat, home + US-resident)

-Home CMO reads US sales-call notes one week lateUS-resident operator reads the call same-day, ships decision in 24 hours
+Home CMO judges US sales-call notes one week lateUS-resident operator judges the call same-day, ships decision in 24 hours

 US conference shortlist drawn from European knowledgeUS conference shortlist drawn from US-resident network

-US trade-press placements read as wallpaperUS trade-press placements written in US category language
+US trade-press placements land as wallpaperUS trade-press placements written in US category language

-CMO running three uncoordinated contractorsUS-resident operator coordinates contractors, CMO reads outcomes
+CMO running three uncoordinated contractorsUS-resident operator coordinates contractors, CMO judges outcomes

 Home market metrics slipping under CMO timezone loadHome market metrics recover, US program runs in parallel

-Diligence flags US program as run from homeDiligence reads a US-resident operating layer with clear ownership
+Diligence flags US program as run from homeDiligence judges a US-resident operating layer with clear ownership

 Sequence